 The eyedrop checklist

-Your hands are one of the biggest risks when applying anything to your eyes as they can transfer dirt, grit, and other particles that cause irritation and lead to infections.
+Your hands are one of the biggest risks when applying anything to your eyes – from makeup to contact lenses.
+They can easily transfer dirt, grit, and bacteria that can cause irritation and lead to infections.

 With the ground rules laid out, let’s look at how you should go about keeping your eyes moist.